verzeilberg/StravaApi/README.md

 Graph library to do this.

 ## Installation
 Just clone this module into your project by git.
-I did it by adding this module to mine to my .gitmodules file with below configuration (or your own if you forked it):
+I did it by adding this module to my .gitmodules file with below configuration (or your own if you forked it):

 >[submodule "StravaApi"]
 >